AppPackagingGuy/Google-Chrome-x64-App-Package/ReadMe.txt

-The package remove all types of Chrome installation (user/system & MSI/EXE).
+(Donload and copy "googlechromestandaloneenterprise64.msi" to the Source folder) The package remove all types of Chrome installation (user/system & MSI/EXE).
 The installation command can be used as the command to repair in SCCM.